migueldeicaza/SwiftGodotKit/README.md

 Take a look at the `TrivialSample` here to see how it works.

+You will need Swift 5.9 for this (Xcode 15 release candidate will do).

 Reference this Package.swift and then you can write a simple program like this: